Hong Kong, China shares weaker as rally pauses; Foxconn surges

 Persistent capital inflows into Hong Kong has forced the territory's monetary authority to intervene 10 times in two weeks to defend its currency peg as money flowing in pushed the Hong Kong dollar to the strong end of its trading range.

-Hopes of continued inflows supported Hong Kong property shares, the only sub-sector to trade higher on Monday.
-The property sub-index was up 0.3 percent .
+Hopes of continued inflows supported Hong Kong property shares, the only sector to trade higher on Monday.
+The property sub-index was up 0.4 percent by midday.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan